junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "How bad is it?"

 Cas hesitates.
-Dean's nerves get tense, "Cas?
+The silence stretches, Dean's nerves get tense, "Cas?
 You still there?"

 "Yes."
 Cas answers from behind him, somewhere high.

 "So?
 How bad?"

-Cas sighs, sound resigned.
+Cas sighs, sounds resigned.
 "The portal only works to send pure humans out, so I think it tries to parse out the human part of me to throw out, and keep the rest behind.
 So my human body, the vessel, and my essence in the true form, they are shattered --"

 Dean's breath hitches.

-Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if trying to decide whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over Sam's madness, and had to rebuild everything in my mind."
+Cas continues, "Every sense of me are in pieces earlier, at the beginning, it's even more difficult than --" He pauses briefly there, as if trying to decide whether he wants to tell the whole story, then he's decided. "-- more difficult than the time when I took over Sam's madness, and had to rebuild everything in my head."

 "Cas..."
 Dean starts, but doesn't know what to say after that, doesn't know if there is any word existed in the world that could mean anything here, or could express the clutching, squeezing feeling that is growing in him.

 "But it's already a lot better now, if it's any comfort."
 Cas makes his voice light, Dean only tastes bitter from the words.

 The blue thread is from the tie, the button from the shirt, the feather from the wings, the eye from the body.
-The things he saw in this space earlier suddenly makes sense now.
+The things he saw in this space earlier suddenly make sense now.

 Bits and pieces.
 All Cas's.
 All shattered.
 God knows how many more are not even visible.

 "Cas," Dean grits his teeth, asking, slowly, "the human part and angel part...
 It's not just talking about the body and the wings, isn't it?"

-The emotions and feelings and doubts, those are definitely things only human minds tend to produce.
+The emotions and feelings and doubts, those are definitely things human minds tend to produce.
 And then there must be some memories and knowledge only belongs to angel.
 Then separating them apart would mean...

 "It is not."
 Cas says gloomily, "But it's okay --"